Open all

 Academics and destinations

-Sixth-form choices are equally broad, with a plethora of A-level subjects available, as well as Level 3 diplomas in subjects such as criminology and food science.
+Sixth-form choices are equally broad, with a plethora of A-level subjects including film studies, sociology, photography and psychology, as well as Level 3 diplomas in criminology and food science.
+A new study area has been created in the sixth form centre which also includes an interview pod.
 Head of sixth form Emma Wells is incredibly impressive and approachable, providing huge amounts of support and advice to students.
 The

-Joyce Grenfell Programme means they can pursue further studies including EPQs, TEFL (Teaching English as a Foreign Language), LAMDA and English Speaking Board qualifications, and those aiming for medicine, veterinary science and Oxbridge are given specialist support.
+Joyce Grenfell Programme means they can pursue further studies including EPQs, TEFL (Teaching English as a Foreign Language), LAMDA and English Speaking Board qualifications, and those aiming for medicine, veterinary science and Oxbridge are given specialist support (every year there’s at least one medic and one pupil heading off to Oxbridge).
 A dedicated futures advice and career coordinator organises talks and workshops, bringing in mentors as well as alumni, and students leave for a wide range of destinations – from Oxford and Cambridge to specialist higher education establishments and

 apprenticeships.